mdvanes/polygram/BLOG.md

 Normally, to migrate from JavaScript to TypeScript with Webpack, it would be enough to add the [ts-loader] to the Webpack config and to rename the JavaScript files to TypeScript files.

-So I started with changing the extention for the bootstrapping index.js and adding .ts as a resolved extension:
+So I started with changing the extension for the bootstrapping index.js and adding .ts as a resolved extension:

 ```javascript
 // webpack.config.js